mathewpp/final/README.md

 Users:
 --------------

-- All users are lower case and alpha numeric only.
+- User names must be alpha numeric and are stored in the application as lower case
 - These are the test users, passwords are set same as username for test purposes :
   - mathew, mit, stanford, uchicago, cnn, google, facebook, worldbank, financialtimes, wsj, nyse, cmegroup